Longhorn Logo

 Longhorn Logo History

 The Longhorn Network was launched in August 2011 and introduced in early April.
 That’s when fans learned what it was called and its visual symbol.
-The naming turned out to be predictable: The television project is named after university sports teams.
-And those, in turn, are named after a long-horned bull that was bred in Texas.
+The naming was predictable: The television project is named after university sports teams.
+And those, in turn, are named after a long-horned bull bred in Texas.
 It represents strength, power, and endurance.

 The animal’s head is depicted on the official emblem of the Texas Longhorns athletics department.
 This particular graphic was the basis for the Longhorn Network logo.
 The designers made the silhouette white and moved it to the center of a rectangle divided into two blocks: dark orange (left) and black (right).
-The brand name written next to it has the same colors.
-Thanks to the massive sans serif letters, it’s easy to read and immediately striking.
+The brand name written next to it is the same color.
+The massive sans-serif letters make it easy to read and immediately striking.

 The chain has not changed its logo since 2011.
 The bull’s head, which is in full face, remains the logo’s centerpiece.
 It is depicted schematically, without detail.
 Only the outer contours are outlined: you can see the ears, the nose, and the widely spaced horns.
-The silhouette is formed by the negative space, an empty area inside the connecting rectangles.
-The head is visually divided into two parts because the rectangles are painted in different colors.
+The negative space, an empty area inside the connecting rectangles, forms the silhouette.
+The head is visually divided into two parts because the rectangles are painted differently.
 At the same time, both sides are perfectly symmetrical, just like the Texas Longhorns sports team logo.

 The impersonal animal demonstrates the brand’s commitment to minimalism.
 At the same time, the formidable bull is one of the main symbols of the state where the university, whose life is illuminated by the Longhorn Network, is located.
 The emblem is used for different purposes: it is placed on the screen during the show’s broadcast and printed on various materials, including souvenirs.